bahelms/my_site/README.md

 Things to do
 ----
-* jQuery toggle fails after going to another page
+* jQuery: figure out how to call function variable
 * Admin index:
   * Search bar for article search
   * Maybe list of articles